The Launch Box® is a conduction vaporizer, how can it be efficient?

 Keep in mind that the growing tree in nature has a strong incentive to evolve in a direction that will preserve and protect its wood from invasions of these exact types.

-Each of the various types of wood have various oils and aromatics within the wood itself that work to protect the wood.
+Each of the various types of wood has various oils and aromatics within the wood itself that work to protect the wood.

 Magic-Flight does not need to add these -- they are already there and are much better functionally than anything we could invent.